There’s a dark side to seeing in a new year.

 Click here to learn more and save your seat!)

-- Meeting more interstate people by making our monthly property meetups online and free during lockdown (so everyone could share in our incredible events!)
+- Meeting more interstate people by making our monthly property meetups online and free (so everyone could share in our incredible events!)

 And some more little things that warmed my heart: